 Click here for more details and specifics on our asks, including briefing notes, our 21 Goals to Advance the Environmental and Economic Well-Being of Nova Scotia and other helpful resources and reports.

-We'll be hosting a debate on Wednesday, August 4 from 6:30 - 8:30 p.m. with Sierra Club Atlantic and the Council of Canadians to hear parties' positions on critical issues related to the climate and biodiversity crises.
+On Wednesday, August 4, EAC, Sierra Club Atlantic Canada Chapter and the Council of Canadians hosted a debate to hear parties' positions on critical issues related to the climate and biodiversity crises.

 - Jessica Alexander - Green Party of Nova Scotia, Interim Leader and Candidate for Chester-St. Margaret's